N-HEDGER/MRI_module/Hardware/readme.md

 ### Configuring the memory allocated to the VM.

-* By default, 4GB of memory will allocated to the machine.
+* By default, 1.9 GB of memory will allocated to the machine.
 You may want to allocate more (or less) depending on the memory specs of your personal computer.

 * To do this, before booting the machine, highlight it and navigate to *settings - system*.
 You will then be given the option to alter the memory that is allocated to the machine via a slider (below).
 It is not recommended that you allocate any more memory than is indicated by the green region of the slider.